-Using the FUNCTION S-PULSE function, you can program a pulsing spindle speed to avoid natural oscillations of the machine when turning at a constant speed (#50 / #4-03-1), for example.
+Using the FUNCTION S-PULSE function, you can program a pulsing spindle speed to avoid natural oscillations of the machine, for example.

 With the P-TIME input value, you define the duration of an oscillation (oscillation period), and with the SCALE input value, the spindle speed change in percent.
 The spindle speed changes in a sinusoidal form around the nominal value.